joshuamainsmith/CEN_3031_Final_Project/README.md

 ## Handoff Guidelines

-Please get added to the Github repo but a current collaborator, and get added to the Heroku project by the current project owner.
+Please get added to the Github repo by a current collaborator, and get added to the Heroku project by the current project owner.

 ### Running the application in Heroku

 Make sure to have all the config environment variables in place before deploying to Heroku.
-The instructions [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) will help you get started.
+The instructions to deploy [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) will help you get started.

 ### Beyond Heroku